 - Place buns back in the oven and bake for 30 minutes or until golden brown.

 - As soon as the come out of the oven place them in a ziplock bag to allow them to steam, to soften the outside crust or leave out for a bit for the steam to naturally soften it as it cools.
-You baste the whole thing with butter as soon as it comes out of the oven, however, this would make it greasy to the touch.
+You can baste the whole thing with butter as soon as it comes out of the oven, however, this would make it greasy to the touch.
 Believe me I tried it.
 It never fully soaks in.
 You could try basting it with butter while still in the baking cycle, when it's almost done, but I'd rather skip those extra calories.

 - Slice with a serrated knife and serve.